transition-zero/tz-client/docs/index.md

 ## Results Viewer

-For non-programmatic users, our [Results Viewer](https://feo.transitionzero.org/) tool allows access to data for published scenarios, downloadable as Excel.
+For non-programmatic users, our <a href="https://feo.transitionzero.org/" target="_blank">Results Viewer</a> tool allows access to data for published scenarios, downloadable as Excel.

 ## Licensing

-Access to the data is free under the [Creative Commons 4.0 License: CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/deed.en), while the FEO platform is licensed under the [Apache License, Version 2.0](https://github.com/transition-zero/feo-client-examples/blob/main/LICENSE).
+Access to the data is free under the <a href="https://creativecommons.org/licenses/by-nc/4.0/deed.en" target="_blank">Creative Commons 4.0 License: CC-BY-NC</a>, while the FEO platform is licensed under the <a href="https://github.com/transition-zero/feo-client-examples/blob/main/LICENSE" target="_blank">Apache License, Version 2.0</a>.

 ## Get in Touch!

 We're here to help!
-If you encounter challenges or have questions, feel free to reach out to us via email at [info@transitionzero.org](mailto:info@transitionzero.org).
+If you encounter challenges or have questions, feel free to reach out to us via email at <a href="mailto:support@transitionzero.org" target="_blank">support@transitionzero.org</a>.